Concessions and tenders

 Transport concessions are needed in order to transport passengers via the main railway network.
 With a transport concession, a company has the sole right to transport passengers.
 A concession also contains obligations.

-The Ministry of Infrastructure and the Environment (I&M) determines who may fulfill the concession on the main railway network and who may manage the railway.
+The Ministry of Infrastructure and Water Management (I&W) determines who may fulfill the concession on the main railway network and who may manage the railway.
 The provinces and urban regions determine which company will handle train travel in the regions.

-The current transport concession, with obligations regarding the frequency, punctuality, cleanliness and social safety of the Dutch Railways (NS), runs from 2005 to 2015 and was granted privately at the time.
-In June 2010 the concession was changed.
-Recently, the minister has decided not to put the new concession (from 2015 to 2025) out to tender but grant it privately to NS.
+The current transport concession, with obligations regarding the frequency, punctuality, cleanliness and social safety of the Dutch Railways (NS), runs from 2015 to 2025 and was granted privately.

 Tendering for regional transport by train

 Via the tendering procedure, a transport company can obtain a transport concession from the province or urban region for a certain area.
 The company then has sole rights to provide public transport in that region for a number of years.

 There are more than 30 regional lines in the Netherlands.